Qualia: The Knowledge Argument

 - Nordby, Knut, ‘Vision in a Complete Achromat: A Personal Account’, online paper.

-- Online Papers on Consciousness: The Knowledge Argument, maintained by David Chalmers and David Bourget
+- Bibliography on The Knowledge Argument, edited by David Chalmers.